Early Admissions Programs

 - Complete a mandatory academic advising and planning program;

-- Travel outside of Hawaiʻi to broaden social/cultural horizons and to explore health issues in other areas (this requirement can be waived by PAC's Director on grounds of financial or other hardship);
+- Have the opportunity to travel outside of Hawaiʻi to broaden social/cultural horizons and to explore health issues in other areas;

 - Shadow or volunteer service for a physician or physicians (minimum of one semester);